Clarke's most important Scotland selection yet?

 Meanwhile, Liam Cooper, fresh from helping Leeds United escape relegation on the English top flight's final day, and Hearts' John Souttar are in line to return after missing out through injury from Clarke's last squad.

-Fellow centre-half Scott McKenna's Nottingham Forest's involvement in the Championship play-off final against Huddersfield Town could mean his return to the squad makes him a less likely starter against Ukraine considering it comes just three days after his big day at Wembley.
+Fellow centre-half Scott McKenna's involvement in the Championship play-off final for Nottingham Forest against Huddersfield Town could mean his return to the squad makes him a less likely starter against Ukraine considering it comes just three days after his big day at Wembley.

 Clarke will certainly want extra cover at left-back given captain Andy Robertson, whose goal in Sunday's 3-1 win over Wolverhampton Wanderers was not enough to deny Manchester City the Premier League title, plays for Liverpool in the Champions League final against Real Madrid just four days before Ukraine's 1 June visit to Hampden.